 We're glad you found us!
-The Pikes Peak Model A Ford Club is a Colorado Springs chapter of MAFCA, a non-profit organization dedicated to the hobby surrounding the Ford Model A automobile.
+The Pikes Peak Model A Ford Club is the Colorado Springs chapter of the Model A Ford Club of America, (MAFCA).
+We are a non-profit organization dedicated to the hobby surrounding the Ford Model A automobile.
 The photographs in this site all represent the Model A Ford.

 What's a Model A Ford?

 The Model A was manufactured from 1928 through 1931.
 It was Henry Ford's revolutionary new automobile following the wildly successful Model T. Improvements over the Model T included a powerful new 40HP engine, 3-speed stick shift, 6VDC generator, and four-wheel brakes.

 Top speed for a stock Model A ranges between 50 - 60 MPH.
 Cruising speed is between 40 - 45 MPH.
 Model A's were produced during a time when daily automobile use was limited -- usually between 2,000 and 5,000 miles per year on washboard and rutted roads.
 Folks sometimes drained the fluids and put their cars up for the winter and then brought them out again in the springtime.